10botics/astro/README.md

 Welcome to the 10Botics Astro project!
 This is a complete website migration from WordPress to Astro, featuring modern components and clean design.

+> **🧪 Test PR Deployment**: This change is to test if Vercel automatically deploys PR previews.

 ## 📚 Quick Links

 - **[Styling Guidelines](./STYLING_GUIDELINES.md)** - Complete design standards and component usage guidelines